philbowles/h4plugins/docs/ccc.md

 For example, imagine our device is called `demo` and is on IP 192.168.1.4

-* If I am connected to it via a serial console, to turn it on I would type:
+* If I am connected to it via a serial console, to turn it on I could type:

 `h4/on`

-* If I have an MQTT client, I would publish the topic:
+* If I have an MQTT client, I could publish the topic:

 `demo/h4/on`